martinrotter/rssguard/resources/docs/Message-filters.md

 function filterMessage() { }
 ```

-This function must be fast and must return values which belong to enumeration `FilteringAction` from this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h).
-You can you either direct numerical value of each enumerant, for example `2` or you can use self-descriptive enumerant name, for example `MessageObject.Ignore`.
-Named enumerants are supported in RSS Guard 3.8.1+.
-RSS Guard 3.7.1+ also offers names `MSG_ACCEPT` and `MSG_IGNORE` as aliases for `MessageObject.Accept` and `MessageObject.Ignore`.
+This function must be fast and must return values which belong to enumeration `FilteringAction` from this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/messageobject.h).
+You can you use either direct numerical value of each enumerant, for example `2` or you can use self-descriptive enumerant name, for example `MessageObject.Ignore`.
+There are also names `MSG_ACCEPT` and `MSG_IGNORE` as aliases for `MessageObject.Accept` and `MessageObject.Ignore`.

-Each message is accessible in your script via global variable named `msg` of type `MessageObject`, see this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h) for the declaration.
+Each message is accessible in your script via global variable named `msg` of type `MessageObject`, see this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/messageobject.h) for the declaration.
 Some properties are writable, allowing you to change contents of the message before it is written to DB.
 You can mark message important, parse its description or perhaps change author name or even assign some label to it!!!

-RSS Guard 3.8.0+ offers also list of labels assigned to each message.
+RSS Guard also offers list of labels assigned to each message.
 You can therefore do actions in your filtering script based on which labels are assigned to the message.
 The property is called `assignedLabels` and is array of `Label` objects.
-Each `Label` in the array offers these properties: `title` (title of the label), `color` (color of the label) and `customId` (account-specific ID of the label).
 If you change assigned labels to the message, then the change will be eventually synchronized back to server if respective plugin supports it.

 Passed message also offers special function
 ```js
 MessageObject.isDuplicateWithAttribute(DuplicationAttributeCheck)
 ```

 which allows you to perform runtime check for existence of the message in RSS Guard's database.
-The parameter is integer value from enumeration `DuplicationAttributeCheck` from this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h) and specifies how exactly you want to determine if given message is "duplicate".
-Again, you can use direct integer value or enumerant name.
+The parameter is integer value from enumeration `DuplicationAttributeCheck` from this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/messageobject.h) and specifies how exactly you want to determine if given message is "duplicate".
+Again, you can use direct integer values or enumerant names.

 For example if you want to check if there is already another message with same author in database, then you call `msg.isDuplicateWithAttribute(MessageObject.SameAuthor)`.
 Enumeration even supports "flags" approach, thus you can combine multiple checks via bitwise `OR` operation in single call, for example like this: `msg.isDuplicateWithAttribute(MessageObject.SameAuthor | MessageObject.SameUrl)`.